Take full account of existing systems—and turn them into a comprehensive whole

-Working with the pharmaceutical company to address these challenges, Genpact leveraged its experience in managing vendor and indirect material master data and taxonomy design.
-Genpact began by analyzing the existing:
+Working with the pharma, we capitalized on our experience managing vendor and indirect material master data and taxonomy design.
+We began by analyzing the existing:

 - Data quality

 - Data governance

 - Target operating model

 - The vendor process and KPIs

 The assessment revealed:

 - Incomplete, often inaccurate and frequently duplicated vendor data